 For the most part, 401(k) plans are employee-sponsored.
 An increasing number of U.S. employers seem to prefer 401(k) plans over other retirement plans.
-This mostly due to how advantageous these plans are to employers, as well as to their employees.
+This mostly due to the double-ended benefits to employers, as well as to their employees.

 Not only do 401(k) plans provide tax deductions for companies, they also provide a great incentive for employee retention.
 Having a strong 401(k) plan is key to minimizing the impact of churn on your bottom line!
 Consider the costs associated with recruiting, interviewing, and training new employees.
 It’ll likely cost you more money to lose an employee than it will to, say, match their 401(k) contributions.

 Why are 401(k) plans so highly sought after by employers and employees alike?

 Most would point to the tax benefit as the main draw.
 Contributions that you and your employees make to a 401(k) plan are done on a pre-tax basis.
 In the short term, that means that you’ll pay fewer taxes on your annual salary.
 In the long run, that translates to extra security as your investments grow tax-free until you’re ready to retire!

 With a small business 401(k), you and your employees can save for retirement while lowering your taxable income.
 Equally crucial is making sure you have a Fiduciary 401(k) Plan Advisor who tracks and evaluates investment performance on a regular basis.